Parameter fittingΒΆ

-Recall that a molecular system behaviour is driven by the force field which consists of a set of mathematical (potential) functions that represent the various interaction components of atoms in molecules.
-This section will give you a rough idea how parameters of these functions are adjusted, or tuned, to model different chemical behaviour of atoms.
+Recall that the behaviour of a molecular system is driven by the force field, which consists of a set of mathematical (potential) functions that represent the various interaction components of the atoms in molecules.
+This section will give you a rough idea about how parameters of these functions are adjusted, or tuned, to model different chemical behaviours of atoms.

 ../../_images/Orange_bar2.png

-In a nutshell, the goal of fitting parameters is to develop a FF model that reproduces experimental measurements to as close as possible.
-If the experimental measurement is not available, then quantum mechanical (QM) data will be used.
-In general, the parameter fitting strategy is achieved via a combination of scientific and chemical intuitive approaches.
-Many in fact regard parameter fitting execercies as an art!
+In a nutshell, the goal of fitting parameters is to develop a FF model that reproduces experimental measurements as closely as possible.
+If an experimental measurement is not available, then data obtained from quantum mechanical (QM) calculations will be used.
+In general, the parameter fitting strategy is achieved via a combination of scientific and chemically intuitive approaches.
+Many people in fact regard parameter fitting exercises as an art!

-Diagram below shows a summary of a fitting procedure.
-The paramaters are fitted in cyclic steps until the energies or some calculations (by comparing against a chosen standard such as experiments) are converged to within a tolerence limit, tweaking the parameters along the way.
+The diagram below shows a summary of a fitting procedure.
+The parameters are fitted in cyclic steps until the energies or some other calculated properties (compared against a chosen standard, such as experimental measurements) have converged to within a tolerance limit, tweaking the parameters along the way.

 ../../_images/ff17_1.png